Did You Know...

 That Futrell Park, off Mr. Joe White Avenue, is named for the late James Futrell, the first African-American to serve on the Myrtle Beach City Council?
 Mr. Futrell served on Council from 1982 to 1992.

-That Myrtle Beach has received StormReady certification from the National Weather Service for a third consecutive three-year period?
+That the City of Myrtle Beach has received StormReady certification from the National Weather Service?
 The city first received the StormReady designation in 2003.
-The current certification is good through August 2015.
+The current certification is good through August 2026.